xieyichun50/Myriapod-genomes/data/Analysis/ref_genome/README.md

-## Reference genomes of other species used in evolutionary analysis
+## Reference protein sequences of other species used in evolutionary analysis